 The RA has implemented measures to ensure that costs are prudently managed at all times across the various cost centers.
-As mentioned, the RA recommends that there be no change to the Electronic Communications Regulatory Authority Fee for ICOLs and that it remain at 1.75%, which will be applied to the ICOL's Relevant Turnover and the implementation of a new Electronic Communications Regulatory Authority Fee for SubCOLs and that it be set at 1.5%, which will be applied to the SubCOL's Relevant Turnover.
-This will generate estimated revenues of approximately \$3,300,000 for the RA, based on the anticipated annual relevant turnover for 2021-22, and take into account the projected impact of the Covid 19-Pandemic and the GDP growth outlook for FY 2021-22.
+As previously mentioned, the RA recommends that there be a decrease in the Electronic Communications Regulatory Authority Fee for ICOLs and that it be set at 1.62%, which will be applied to the ICOL's Relevant Turnover and that the implemented Electronic Communications Regulatory Authority Fee for SubCOLs remain at 1 %, which will be applied to the SubCOL's Relevant Turnover.
+This will generate estimated revenues of approximately \$3,050,000 for the RA, based on the anticipated annual relevant turnover for 2021-22, and take into account the projected impact of the Covid 19-Pandemic and the GDP growth outlook for FY 2021-22.

-&lt;sup>1 This may vary depending on the recovery from the unusual economic circumstances of 2020.
+1 This may vary depending on the recovery from the unusual economic circumstances of 2020.

-The RA believes the Work Plan for the fiscal year 2021-22 will decrease in cost, largely due to the completion of the build out of the majority of the regulatory frameworks, a focus on core operations and the transition to a high focus on compliance and enforcement.
+The RA believes the Work Plan for the fiscal year 2021-22 will decrease in cost for existing regulated sectors, largely due to the completion of the build out of the majority of the regulatory frameworks, a focus on core operations and the transition to a high focus on compliance and enforcement.